open-telemetry/oteps/text/0156-columnar-encoding.md

 batch.
 A numeric counter is used to implement this batch_id, the goal being to use the most concise id possible.

-### Substream ID Generation

-The `sub_stream_id` attribute is used to identify a sub-stream of `BatchArrowRecords` that share the same characteristics.
-The life cycle of a substream is as follows:

-* In addition to the data, the first `BatchArrowRecords` will contain its schema and an optional set of dictionaries.
-  A `sub_stream_id` is created and associated to this `BatchArrowRecords`.
-* The following `BatchArrowRecords` sharing the same characteristics then refer to the `sub_stream_id` to avoid the retransmission of the schema and the dictionaries.
-Concerning the dictionaries, it is however possible to transmit an updated version with this mechanism (i.e. delta dictionaries).

-Multiple approaches are possible to create this `sub_stream_id` depending on the producer and the way the telemetry data is generated.
-Depending on the context, certain approaches are more appropriate:

-* When the producer is already organized to produce uniform streams then a simple numeric counter can be used.
-* A more generic (but less efficient) approach is to generate a hash from the columns names and types (sorted lexicographically) and use this hash as `sub_stream_id`.
-This allows all schema-compatible telemetry data to be sent on the same substream.
-Although collisions at this scale will be extremely rare, it is advisable to implement a strategy to avoid hash collisions (e.g. keep a map of hash -> [(suffix, schema_id), ...])

 ### Schema ID Generation

-Within the collector, batching, filtering, exporting, ... operations require to group the `BatchArrowRecords` having a compatible schema.
-A synthetic identifier (or `schema_id`) must be computed for each `BatchArrowRecords` to perform this grouping.
+Within the collector, batching, filtering, exporting, ... operations require to group the Arrow Records having a compatible schema.
+A synthetic identifier (or `schema_id`) must be computed for each `ArrowPayload` to perform this grouping.

-Since batch events come from multiple and uncontrolled sources, it is not possible to generalize the use of the `sub_stream_id` outside the connection between the source and the collector.
-There is no guarantee that all sources encode the `sub_stream_id` in the same way.
-Therefore, we recommend calculating the schema id in the following way:
+We recommend calculating the schema id in the following way:

 * for each Arrow Schema create a list of triples (name, type, metadata) for each column.
 * sort these triples according to a lexicographic order.